Moderating a controversial pull request

 Pull requests are a great way to collaborate.
-Propose a specific change, get detailed, concrete feedback from everyone it affects, reach a general consensus, merge.
+Propose a specific change, get detailed, concrete feedback from everyone it affects, reach a rough consensus, merge.
 At least that’s how it’s supposed to work, but sometimes, if you’re not careful, things can go a bit off the rails.

 Depending on how you use pull requests within your own organization — be it a company or an open source project — there’s a good chance you’ve seen it before: one commenter leaves a critical drive-by opinion, never to be heard from again.
 Another raises a tangentially related pet issue that derails the entire discussion.
 A third will disagree with just about everything you propose, just on principle.
 And a fourth, probably means well, but due to the limitations of the internet, comes off as abrasive.
 The conversation quickly devolves into a debate of semantics, and things go nowhere fast.

 It doesn’t have to be that way.
 If you’re about to open a controversial (or wide-reaching) pull request, there are a handful of steps you can take to encourage a more productive discussion:

 First, lay out the ground rules up front.
 This can either be in the body of the issue itself, or someplace more global, like the repository’s

 CONTRIBUTING file.
 If the conversation is occurring within a finite group, e.g., a company or an open source project, it may make sense to curate those rules alongside other organization-wide policy documents, and to seek to integrate them within your organization’s culture more broadly.